theroyallab/llm-prompt-templates/README.md

 Look at [Huggingface's Documentation](https://huggingface.co/docs/transformers/chat_templating).
 It contains all the information you need to understand Jinja2's syntax and a straightforward way to create a chat template.

-The only exception is that HuggingFace variables such as `bos_token` and `eos_token` aren't used in TabbyAPI because other parameters add BOS and EOS upon generation.

 ## Downloading

 1. Click on the template file